lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/shadow-dom.md

 }
 ```

-{% aside "info" "no-header" %}
+{% aside "info" %}

-The elements are assigned only after the slot is rendered, so if you need to access assigned elements at startup, you need to wait for `firstUpdated` or `updated`.
+The elements are assigned only after the slot is rendered.

+If you need to access assigned elements at startup, you need to wait for `firstUpdated` or `updated`.
 If you want to access assigned elements when your render changes, you can use `slotchange`.

 {% endaside %}